How to File a Florida LLC or Corporation Amendment

 • Delayed effective date (applies if this restatement isn’t effective on the date the department files it)

-Send your Restated Articles of Organization and the proper fee to the Division of Corporations at the address provided above.
+Send your Restated Articles with a cover letter and a $35 fee to the Division of Corporations.

 Florida Articles of Amendment vs. Statement of Correction

-Unlike the Articles of Amendment, which report changes to an LLC, a Statement of Correction is used to fix errors in previously filed documents.
+Unlike the Articles of Amendment, which report changes to a business, a Statement of Correction is used to fix errors in previously filed documents.
 In Florida, you can use a Statement of Correction for the following reasons:

 • A document contains an incorrect statement.
 Provide the incorrect statement, the reason it’s incorrect, and the corrected version of the statement.